Federal pardons in the United States: Modern process

 All federal pardon petitions are addressed to the president, who grants or denies the request.
 Typically, applications for pardons are referred for review and non-binding recommendation by the Office of the Pardon Attorney, an official of the United States Department of Justice.
 The number of pardons and reprieves granted has varied from administration to administration.
 Fewer pardons have been granted since World War II.

 A federal pardon can be issued prior to the start of a legal case or inquiry, prior to any indictments being issued, for unspecified offenses, and prior to or after a conviction for a federal crime.
 President Gerald R. Ford's broad federal pardon of former president Richard M. Nixon in 1974 for "all offenses against the United States which he, Richard Nixon, has committed or may have committed or taken part in during the period from January 20, 1969 through August 9, 1974" is a notable example of a fixed-period federal pardon that came prior to any indictments being issued and that covered unspecified federal offenses that may or may not have been committed.
-The legal effectiveness of such a form of pardon has not been tested in court.
+The legal effectiveness of such a form of pardon (an "open pardon") has not been tested in court.

 The Justice Department normally requires that anyone filing a petition for a pardon wait five years after conviction or release prior to receiving a pardon.
 However, this policy does not bind or restrict the president's power.
-The constitutionality of open pardons, such as Ford's pardon of Nixon, has never been judicially tested in the Supreme Court and may be open to question.

 While clemency may be granted without the filing of a formal request, in most cases the Office of the Pardon Attorney will consider only petitions from persons who have completed their sentences and, in addition, have demonstrated their ability to lead a responsible and productive life for a significant period after conviction or release from confinement.